How can you tell a blessing from a disappointment?

 The two women smuggled a Bible into the camp with them.

-In another astonishing story, they traded it back and forth, reading it for strength and leading prayer meetings and Bible studies.
+There, they traded it back and forth, reading it for strength and leading prayer meetings and Bible studies.

-If the guards found their Bible or caught them having prayer meetings, they would executed the women.
+If the guards found their Bible or caught them having prayer meetings, they would execute the women.
 At first, the women held these meetings very timidly.
-But as the weeks wore on and no guards came into the bunkroom, they grew bolder.
-Corrie marveled at this.

 Why did no guard come in and find them at their clandestine activities?